How Many Ratings per Item are Necessary for Reliable Significance Testing?: Results on Additional Datasets

-The \textbf{HS-Brexit} dataset \cite{akhtar2021whose} contains tweets on Brexit annotated for hate speech.
-The test set has 168 items annotated by 6 raters each.
-We fit the means and standard deviations of the item responses to Gaussian distributions ($\mu=-0.3386, \sigma=0.2819$ and $\mu=-0.3413, \sigma= 0.4093$, respectively).
-This dataset does not appear to be publically available other than from the LeWiDi github site.
-One of the authors of this dataset is also a co-author of \cite{leonardelli-etal-2023-semeval}. }
+The \textbf{Measuring Hate Speech (MHS)} dataset \cite{sachdeva-etal-2022-measuring} contains 39,565 comments labeled for hate speech by 7912 raters.
+We fit the means and standard deviations of the item responses to \emph{truncated} normal distributions with ($\mu=-0.211147, \sigma=0.106442)$ and $(\mu=-0.243672, \sigma=0.148406)$, respectively.

-The first data was taken from SemEval-2024 Task 11: Learning with Disagreements (LeWiDi) \cite{leonardelli-etal-2023-semeval}.
-We chose this dataset because is is among the very few we could find that retained individual, i.e., ``disaggregated,'' rater responses; most datasets contain some aggregation of the responses, such as the mean (but not the variance), or the plurality, etc. The \textbf{MultiDomain Agreement} \cite{leonardelli2021agreeing} dataset contains tweets about Black Lives Matter, the US 2020 presidential election, and COVID-19 annotated for offensiveness.
-The test set has 3057 items annotated by 5 raters each.
-We fit the means and standard deviations of the item responses to \emph{truncated} normal distributions with ($\mu=-0.5, \sigma=1)$ and $(\mu=-0.3923, \sigma=0.8502)$, respectively.
-This dataset does not appear to be publically available other than from the LeWiDi github site.
-The author of this dataset is also a co-author of \cite{leonardelli-etal-2023-semeval}.
-Instructions for directly obtaining the dataset from the author are available at \url{https://github.com/dhfbk/annotators-agreement-dataset}.

-The \textbf{Stanford Toxicity} dataset~\cite{kumar2021designing} was also used in \cite{wein-etal-2023-follow}.
-It contains 107,620 items annotated by 5 raters each with ratings on a 5-point Likert scale: not/slightly/moderately/very/extremely toxic.
-We use the same distributions as they do, namely, a folded normal with $(\mu=0.19, \sigma=0.11)$ for the means and a triangular distribution with $(a=-0.05, b=0.21, c=0.45)$ for the standard deviations.
-The data is available at \url{https://data.esrg.stanford.edu/study/toxicity-perspectives}.
-It is encrypted, but the website gives instructions for how to decrypt it.
-There is no published license.